RLikhithBhargav/AI-Powered-Customer-Insight-Feedback-Summarization-Platform/README.md

 - The dashboard and chatbot are intentionally decoupled from the DAG for modularity
 - The OpenAI summaries in DAG are quick + stateless, suitable for automation
 - The LangChain pipeline supports rich, real-time user queries using stored feedback vectors

+## ✅ Conclusion
+This project tackles the challenge of extracting actionable insights from scattered customer data by combining data engineering and generative AI.
+From raw ingestion to AI-driven feedback summaries and automated dashboards, it demonstrates a practical, scalable solution.
+By building both a modular stack and an orchestrated pipeline, I was able to explore and showcase two distinct yet complementary approaches to solving this real-world problem.